 - Invest in legal rights awareness for children in justice and welfare systems, especially for the most marginalized children.

-- Prioritise prevention and early intervention in child offending and diversion to appropriate alternatives.
+- Prioritize prevention and early intervention in child offending and diversion to appropriate alternatives.

-- Establish specialised child-friendly courts, and virtual and mobile courts.
+Establish specialized child-friendly courts and virtual and mobile courts.

 “Any child detained is evidence of failed systems, but that failure is then compounded further.
 Justice systems meant to protect and support children often add to their suffering,” said Fore.
 “As policymakers, legal practitioners, academics, civil society, and children and young people convene at the World Congress this week, we must work together to end the detention of children.”